 - QC SKYBACK: The sky background (in ADU/s) is evaluated dividing the central 1600x1800 region of the chip into 10x10 regions 160x180 pixels each.
 For each region the median level is computed.
 The mean of the 10 lowest values obtained is the estimation of the sky background level.
 This value is scaled to the unit of time. - QC SKYBACK ERROR: The error on QC SKYBACK is taken as the population RMS of the 10 values used in the estimation of the sky background level. - CosmicRatio: Critical ratio for discriminating between objects and cosmic rays.
 This parameter is effective when CleanCosmic is set. - CosmicThreshold: Threshold for the selection of cosmic rays candidates.
 This parameter is effective when CleanCosmic is set. - StarIndex: This parameter is only effective when ComputeQC is set.
-All the galaxy table objects with a stellarity index greater than the specified value are taken as stars. - TemperatureCheck: The Sky to CCD distortion models (see 7.2.2, page 169) may require to be corrected for thermal expansion effects on the camera and the CCD, before converting them into the CO-matrix convention.
+All the galaxy table objects with a stellarity index greater than the specified value are taken as stars. - TemperatureCheck: The Sky to CCD distortion models (see 7.2.2, page 172) may require to be corrected for thermal expansion effects on the camera and the CCD, before converting them into the CO-matrix convention.
 If this parameter is set, the beam temperature is compared with the temperatures of the other beams and with the ambient temperature.
-If the difference between the beam temperature and the ambient temperature is greater than the threshold specified by TemperatureTolerance, then the temperature used will be the mean of the beam temperatures that differ from the ambient temperature is used in place of the beam temperature.
+If the difference between the beam temperature and the ambient temperature is greater than the threshold specified by TemperatureTolerance, then the temperature used will be the mean of the beams temperatures that differ from the ambient temperature less than the specified threshold.
+If not a single beam temperature is within tolerance, then the ambient temperature is used in place of the beam temperature.
 This option was just introduced to prevent possible problems with the beam temperature sensors. - TemperatureTolerance: Max tolerated difference between ambient and beam temperatures.
 This parameter is effective only if TemperatureCheck is set.

-A description of the algorithms used in this recipe is given in Section 8.21, page 192.
+A description of the algorithms used in this recipe is given in Section 8.21, page 195.